leojellimann/Moodsica_ReactNative/README.md

 I apologize for not sharing the code with you, but I hope you understand how much I enjoy building mobile app.
 On the first hand, because I built a full mobile app in React Native as a personal project just by myself.
-On the other hand, because I loved learning so many things thanks to the creation of this project.
+On the other hand, because I loved learning so many things thanks to the creation of this project as well as I loved to create a beautiful UI.

 I hope you enjoyed reading that with a wonderful song in your ears :)